On this page, you will find all the information you need to:

 This means that medical specialists from different disciplines (oncologist, surgeon, radiologist, anatomist, radiotherapist, geneticist, etc.), nurses and other health professionals work together to take care of you.
 Each member of this team of experts – chosen according to your specific needs – provides their professionalism and experience for the diagnosis and treatment of your cancer.
 Sharing of skills will ensure a personalized and optimal care pathway, according to the internationally recognized best practices.

-During treatment, you will become familiar with our nurses, who will play an important role in your care.
-They will offer you, among other things, explanations and practical advice on how to handle any of the problems related to therapy.
+During treatment, you will become familiar with the nurses who play an important role in your care.
+They will offer you, among other things, explanations and practical advice on how to handle any of the problems related to your treatment.
 Their competence, knowledge and understanding will help you throughout your care pathway.

 If you want to know more about the activity of multidisciplinary clinics and multidisciplinary groups, click here.